How to manage data collected from smart sensors

 Once the data is in the cloud it can be stored, analysed and displayed in a way that makes it quick and easy to see what you are looking for, enabling you to respond to any problems or issues in real time.

-There are a number of different IoT cloud platforms that you can sign up for which will do this processing for you – including IBM Watson, Microsoft Azure, AWS IoT and Google Cloud.
+There are a number of different IoT cloud platforms that you can sign up for which will do this processing for you – including IBM Watson, Microsoft Azure and AWS IoT.

 All will have different ways of displaying the information but will allow you to create your own dashboard which shows the data that’s most important to you.